yamanidev/blog-articles/blog/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 To me, it takes only one person to benefit from what I share to consider myself successful at it.
 I'd like to think I was this time.

-I am very happy that I got to meet cool people that I knew from the internet (yes. they're real): [Karim](https://twitter.com/karimkos) and [Houari](https://twitter.com/HouariZegai).
+I am very happy that I got to meet cool people that I knew from the internet (yes, they're real): [Karim](https://twitter.com/karimkos) and [Houari](https://twitter.com/HouariZegai).
 It was a pleasure!

 You also get some free photoshoots, and if you don't usually make weird faces, you get to use them.
 Unlike myself: